 Others – You will also need cumin seeds, curry leaves, raw peanuts, sendha namak (rock salt), water, and cilantro (fresh coriander leaves).

-If making it for non-fasting days, you can use regular salt in place of rock salt.
+If making it for non-fasting days, you can use regular salt instead of rock salt.

 How To Make Bhagar